zbx-sadman/zabbuino/v1.0.0_pre-release/README.md

 - Code reorganized;

 New command:
 - _interrupt.count[intPin, intNumber, mode]_.
 This command allow to get unsigned long counter, that was increased by external interrupt.
 It's can be used in DYI anemometer projects, for example.
 On first (after power on) call of _interrupt.count_ command _intPin_ will be switched to INPUT_PULLUP mode and attached to interrupt.
-On next call number of RISING/FALLING/CHANGE/LOW events will be returned.
+On next call number of rising/failing/changing will be returned.
 If _mode_ is changed for _intPin_, that already used by interrupt - counter will be reset and interrupt will be reattached on new _mode_;
   - _intPin_ - which pin used to interrupt catching.
 For ATMega328p this can be 2 or 3 (refer to https://www.arduino.cc/en/Reference/AttachInterrupt );
   - _intNumber_ - not used at this time, reserved for future;
   - _mode_ - defines when the interrupt should be triggered.
 Four constants are predefined as valid values: 0 - LOW, 1 - CHANGE, 2 - FALLING, 3 - RISING

 I'm not sure that _interrupt.count_ will be run stable and properly, due not test it in production, but i hope for it.

-**Note** You can see unexpected growing of _interrupt.count_ value.
+**Note** You can get unexpected growing of _interrupt.count_ value.
 It's can be 'button bounce' or 'bad electrical contact' problem.
-**Note** Name of _interrupt.count_ can be changed before Zabbuino releasing.

 ####15 Jun 2016